 BMJ is committed to ensuring that all good quality research is published.
 Our article transfer service helps authors find the best journal for their research while providing an easy and smooth publication process.
 If authors agree to transfer their manuscript, all versions, supplementary files and peer reviewer comments are automatically transferred; there is no need to resubmit or reformat.
 Authors who submit to the Journal of Medical Ethics and are rejected will be offered the option of transferring to another BMJ Journal, such as BMJ Open.

 Please note that the article transfer service does not guarantee acceptance but you should receive a quicker initial decision on your manuscript.
-Contact the Article Transfer Service Manager for more information or assistance.
+Contact the Transfer Editor at email@example.com

 - Any author names (including file path in document footer)

 - Author contact details